Burgh Heath: Geography

 Burgh Heath is a residential settlement centred on a remnant part of the Banstead Commons of the same name on upper slopes of the North Downs.
-Adjoining are Nork an neighbourhood of the village Banstead which has that village's train station, directly north and Upper Kingswood to the south.
+Adjoining are Nork a neighbourhood of the village Banstead which has that village's train station, directly north and Upper Kingswood to the south.
 The dual carriageway has meant that today there are two separate areas of housing: a larger part with shops on the main road and surrounding Canons Lane to the east and the other to the west close to the ponds, facing Burgh Heath and to distinguish it from the built up sections, known to its residents as "The Green".
 The 2011 Census recorded Burgh Heath's population as 1,884 people living in 843 households.
 Burgh Heath has a large Asda superstore which opened in 1988, a luxury sports car garage and Toyota's UK headquarters are in the north of the area at Great Burgh.
 There is a parade of shops along the A217 of small independent retailers and several small restaurants.
 However, the majority of residents in the area are commuters out of the area.